 - It is normal to have bad days so do not lose hope

-- Learn from your experience to help you set goals you can manage in your daily plan
+- Learn from your experience to help you set goals that you can manage in your daily plan

 Before you get moving again, please remember: